milosp-89/delimited-split/README.md

-# Custom SQL function: DelimitedSplit
+# SQL Tablea - valued custom function: DelimitedSplit

 This SQL table - valued function assists in transforming repeated or delimited columns into rows based on the number of values or commas in each cell